In early April 2017, we make pilgrimage among the hills and waters of old Sussex.

 All donations go straight into the British Pilgrimage Trust (HMRC Reg: EW38990), a charitable trust which seeks to open up Britain's pilgrimage tradition in newly inclusive and exciting ways.

-Your ticket includes two night’s accommodation in a medieval church and a non-conformist chapel.
-It also includes a really good breakfast.
-Guy and Will provide full guidance, navigation, and support – as well as the fruit of their extensive pilgrimage experience.
-On our thousands of miles of British pilgrimage, we’ve made many mistakes, which hopefully means you don’t have to.
+Guy and Will provide full guidance, navigation, and support - as well as the fruit of their extensive pilgrimage experience, including the teaching of pilgrim songs, foraging tips and ways of engaging with holy places.
+On our thousands of miles of British pilgrimage, we've made many mistakes, which hopefully means you don't have to.

-It will be quite a long walk but we move quite slowly with lots of stops.
-Your fellow pilgrim companions are usually a mixed bunch – albeit with a certain shared questing glint in their eye.
+It will be quite a long walk - 6 miles the first evening, 10 the second and 12 the third day - but we move quite slowly with lots of stops.
+Your fellow pilgrim companions are usually a mixed bunch - albeit with a certain shared questing glint in their eye.
 Pilgrims tend to have very little, and almost everything, in common.
-You’ll see what we mean.
+You'll see what we mean.

 You'll make friends, learn songs, meet plants and animals.
 You'll feel good about yourself and other people, and you'll feel closer to the land and story of Britain.
 You'll change your relationship with holy places, and feel more freedom to meet them in your own way.

-Of course, you’ll also be challenged, in significant ways.
+Of course, you'll also be challenged, in significant ways.
 Your legs might get tired.
-Someone might say something that’s difficult for you – or vice versa.
+Someone might say something that's difficult for you - or vice versa.
 It could rain and be windy.
 It could be too hot.
-And you’ll basically sleep on a floor in a church – though if you’re worried it’s going to be creepy, be prepared to find the precise opposite.
+And you'll sleep on a stone floor in an ancient church.
 And it may open up vistas of possibility that you had not encountered for a while.
 Your well-set notions might get all shook up, in the best possible way.

 This is pilgrimage, in a British tradition, modern but also very old indeed.
 We hope you'll find something wonderful to take home...